nunofachada/simoututils/compare/README.md

 statistical summaries), and `h_all`, containing the number of tests failed for the specified significance level.

-#### Example 2: Compare focal measures of all Java variants of the PPHPC model, pairwise
+#### Example 2: Compare focal measures of all Java variants of the PPHPC model

-The [stats_compare_many_pw](stats_compare_many_pw.m) function performs pair-wise comparisons of multiple model implementations by outputting a table of failed tests for each pair of implementations.
-The following example outputs this table for all Java variants of the PPHPC model for size 800, parameter set 2:
+The [stats_compare](stats_compare.m) function also allows to compare focal measure from more than two model implementations.
+If more than two [stats_gather](stats_gather.m) structs are passed as arguments, the [stats_compare](stats_compare.m) function automatically uses _n_-sample statistical tests, namely ANOVA as a parametric test, and Kruskal-Wallis as a non-parametric test.
+In the following, we compare all Java variants of the PPHPC model for size 800, parameter set 2:

 ```matlab
 % Get stats data for Java implementation, ST strategy